GULibrarySandbox/digital-tools/content/prep/organising.md

 section: Preparation
 nav_order: 3
 title: Organising your thoughts
-topics: Example Topic; Another Example
+topics: Personal knowledge management; Note taking;
 description: >
     This text is a 'section description'.
 Directly below this is an example section video embed.
 This demonstrates the front matter options in action.
 youtubeid: moJgWrD6dwg